Erastuskanyatta/PHP-Yii2-Framework/index.md

     <code><?= __FILE__ ?></code>
 </div>
 ```
-As you can see above your directed on the part to modify.This is the part that you wiil add everything that you want to be in your about page..Lets modify our about page and see what will happen. <!-- I can't see.
+As you can see above your directed on the part to modify.This is the part that you will add everything that you want to be in your about page..Lets modify our about page and see what will happen. <!-- I can't see.
 I'm blind!.
 Stop seeing -->

 ## common
-This is a directory which is located inside test(my project name which I renamed from advanced) directory. <br>
+This is a directory which is located inside test(my project name which I renamed from advanced) directory.

 Lets have a look at it.

 ![common](4.png)